mitre/codi-fhir-pprl-ig/input/pagecontent/index.md

 <img src="pprl-blind-matching.png" alt="PPRL Blind Matching" width="100%" align="left" style="margin: 0px 250px 0px 0px;" />

 This Implementation Guide specifies how a PPRL process can be conducted when Data Owners retain patient information in FHIR enabled systems.
-It specifies the processes for

-This Implementation Guide serves the pupose of defining the requirements that patient data stored by Data Owners must meet for PPRL.

-The PPRLPatient requirements are derived from USCore except that certain identifying information and attributes are now required instead of optional.
-Visit the [PPRLPatient Structure Definition](StructureDefinition-pprl-patient.html) Differential Table to see which attributes are required.
-You may also visit the [Implementation and Conformance Requirements](implementation.html).
+It specifies the processes for extracting information for obfuscation as well as how linkage information can be communicated back to a Data Owner.
+It is expected that this IG would be used in a setting such as a distributed health data networks (DHDNs).
+For more information on using FHIR in DHDNs, consult the [Making EHR Data More available for Research and Public Health (MedMorph) IG](http://hl7.org/fhir/us/medmorph/2021JAN/index.html).

 ### Roles and Systems
 #### Roles